1984 European Parliament election in Italy

 The 1984 European Parliament election in Italy was held on 17 June 1984.
-The election took place just six days after the death of Italian Communist Party (PCI) leader Enrico Berlinguer; this fact greatly influenced the vote, producing a historic result.
-This election was the only time in Italian history that the Communists placed first in a national election, overcoming the dominance of Christian Democracy.
+The election took place just six days after the death of Italian Communist Party (PCI) leader Enrico Berlinguer.
+This fact greatly influenced the vote, which represented the first and only time in Italian history that the PCI placed first in a national election, overcoming the dominance of Christian Democracy (DC) and producing a historic result.

 Electoral system

 The pure party-list proportional representation was the traditional electoral system of the Italian Republic since its foundation in 1946, so it had been adopted to elect the Italian representatives to the European Parliament too.
 Two levels were used: a national level to divide seats between parties, and a constituency level to distribute them between candidates.
 Italian regions were united in 5 constituencies, each electing a group of deputies.
 At national level, seats were divided between party lists using the largest remainder method with Hare quota.
 All seats gained by each party were automatically distributed to their local open lists and their most voted candidates.